I “met” Drew Edwards a few years ago via some comic-book message boards, & thus became aware of his fascinating webcomic Halloween Man.

 What’s not to love?

 I’ve enjoyed checking it out over the years, even though I hadn’t really been into webcomics before that.
 I’m still rather old-fashioned, in that I prefer to read things that I can actually hold in my hand.
-Well, finally, Drew got some of his favorite stories together, and offered them printed form.
-Which brings ups to the collection “Superdeformed.”
+Well, finally, Drew got some of his favorite stories together, and offered them in print form.
+This brings us to the collection “Superdeformed.”

 It opens with a great introduction by acclaimed writers Barb Lien-Cooper & Park Cooper, and dives right into the 2-part, 19-page story ZOMBIE IN A BLACK LEATHER JACKET, which gives us Halloween Man’s secret origin.